 During your studies

-Please use the Credit transfer form (157 Kb) which can be filled in electronically, but must be printed and signed before sent or handed in to the department.
+Please use the Credit transfer form (200 Kb) which can be filled in electronically, and send it by email to email@example.com.
 Attach a transcript of records, a course syllabus and course description to your application.

-Please note that you cannot transfer credits from your access programme (Bachelor’s degree or equivalent), and that your application, when approved, cannot be withdrawn.
+Please note that your application, when approved, cannot be withdrawn.

 Find out more about Credit transfer at Stockholm University Student pages